Bookouture | 2018

 It’s a minor mistake in the grand scheme of things, but it means something is off the whole time you’re eating.

 …I don’t know why I’m doing a food metaphor, honestly.
 I hate food metaphors.
 And I had such a big lunch that I don’t even want to think about eating ever again.
 Ugh.

 What I’m really trying to get at using my food-coma sluggish brain, is this: the novel takes place in the UK.
 Where?
-Who knows, you’re never really told, either explicitly or generally.
-I eventually picked up on it because of the UK expressions.
+Who knows, you’re never really told, or I just never picked up on it.
+Whatever, OKAY JOSIE.
+YOU FUCKING KNOW IT ALL.
+I eventually got it because of the UK expressions.
 What does the main character, DI Gina Harte, look like?
 Couldn’t even begin to tell you.
 I know she has hair because you are told she has hair.
 Typically a novel like this would take me 7+ hours to read, this one only took 5, just to give you a general idea of how much I feel could have been added to amp things up.

-In terms on plot, this was pretty straightforward.
+In terms of plot, this was pretty straightforward.
 Which most people will not care about, but I’m a picky bitch.

 That kind of tension is missing, the pulse-accelerating feeling as you get as you move through a story that is hitting the gas on suspense and thrills.
 See: Meg Gardiner.

 I guess you could say this was very British.

 Perhaps Kovach was looking to create something that was more subtle in its realness, and had more emphasis on the personal side of DI Harte.
 And I need to say, I’m all about the personal aspect of a character taking, basically, equal time in a crime fiction novel as long as it’s interesting.
 I want to know the characters, especially in a series.
 What drives them?
 Why do they feel compelled to do this job?
 How are their relationships affected?
 Give me that depth!
 Those elements come down to much more than just hair colour (even though that’s a nice picture to subtly paint, as well.)